ferrats-fr/ferrats-fr.github.io/_pages/downstairs.md

 {% include toc %}

-The downstairs gite can sleep 6-7 people and has a very large living room, huge fully equipped kitchen, and a big terrace (approx 1200 sq. ft + terrace)
+The downstairs gite can sleep 6-7 people and has a very large living room, huge fully equipped kitchen, and a big terrace (approx 1200 sq. ft + terrace) looking out over the maquis to the sea.

 ## Gallery

-Please click on a photo to visit
+Please click on a photo to visit:

 {% include base_path %}